Androy: Administrative divisions

-The National road 10 and Route nationale 13 cross this region.
+A request for the division of the Ambovombe District was made in February 2023 that would create also the Antanimora Atsimo district with 9 municipalities.

 Population

 In 2013 the estimated total population of Androy Region was 733,933 inhabitants, with a population growth rate of 2.7% (means population will double in 25 years if not reduced).
-The population is almost entirely Tandroy ("people of the thorny bush") or Karembola (in the southwest), with small numbers of Antanosy, Mahafaly, Merina and Betsileo who also live there.
+The population is almost entirely Tandroy ("people of the thorny bush") or Karimbola (in the southwest), with small numbers of Antanosy, Mahafaly, Merina and Betsileo who also live there.
 The Tandroy may also be called the "'Antandroy'", but "'Tandroy'" is preferable.
 (With "'roy'" meaning thorn, and the prefix "'an'" meaning "'place of'", the additional "'t'" means "'from'".
 Thus, adding another "'an'" to make '"Antandroy'" is redundant.)
 There are another estimated 150,000 Tandroy living in other parts of the island, many of them having moved due to recurring famine in the Androy region.
-In 2013 some 349,675 people - nlmost half of the total population of Androy - lived in the Ambovombe-Androy District, which has a population density of 60/km2.
+In 2013 some 349,675 people - almost half of the total population of Androy - lived in the Ambovombe-Androy District, which has a population density of 60/km2.
 The strip along the southeast coast (which has been described by some as "the Tandroy Cradle"), is the most densely populated.
-Bekily District had about 164,751 inhabitants (32/km2), Beloha-Androy has about 109,361 (23/km2) and Tsiombe has about 110,147 (50/km2).
+Bekily District had about 164,751 inhabitants (32/km2), Beloha District has about 109,361 (23/km2) and Tsihombe District has about 110,147 (50/km2) inhabitants.